Fordham-GSB-AI-Society/Website/README.md

 ---

-Made with 💜 by the Fordham AI Club
+Made with 💜 by the Fordham GSB AI Society